 Where such relationships exist and no complaint has been made, a verbal or written warning shall be given to both involved parties by the director, dean, Vice President or President.

-Only a formal complaint regarding the relationship will involve the affirmative action officer in investigating the complaint.
+Only a formal complaint regarding the relationship will involve the Title IX Coordinator in investigating the complaint.

 Definition of a Professional Power Relationship